rahulgopinath/rahulgopinath.github.io/_posts/2018-09-10-when-are-python-comprehensions-harmful.markdown

 >>> [j() for j in v]
 [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```
 The reason is that the comprehensions effectively use the same variable to store each different value during iteration.
 The trouble with doing that is that, when one uses `lambda` which has the iteration variable as a `free variable`, it closes over the iteration variable, and creates a closure.
 This closure gets saved in the result of the comprehension.
-The problem here is that, each lambda closs over the same variable (think of it as saving a reference to the same variable).
+The problem here is that, each lambda closes over the same variable (think of it as saving a reference to the same variable).
 Hence, when any of the `lambda` gets invoked later, the value of the iterator variable would be the value it was assigned last in the comprehension.
 Hence the above behavior.

 Does it mean that one should use the generator expression instead? since it is closer to the pythonic spirit?
 Unfortunately, there are still traps for the unwary.
 ```pycon